Tsedao/MultiRM/README.md

 ## Demo
-Here is a simple demo which using `AGCTGCCCTCCTGCTCGGAGCTTAGACCACAAAAAAGCTTGAGTTGGGATCCCCCC` RNA sequence as input to predict modifications
+Here is a simple demo which using `AGCTGCCCTCCTGCTCGGAGCTTAGACCACAAAAAAGCTTGAGTTGGGATCCCCCC` RNA sequence as input to predict modifications.

 Usage:
 ```